Top 20 Plants for an Edible Home Garden

 Can you recommend edible plants that also have decorative value?

 Yes, several edible plants provide both food and aesthetic appeal.
-Artichokes (how long do artichokes last?) are an example of a plant with decorative value, as they boast unique silver-green leaves and eye-catching flower buds.
+Artichokes (What wine goes well with artichokes?) are an example of a plant with decorative value, as they boast unique silver-green leaves and eye-catching flower buds.
 Fruit trees, like apple and cherry trees, can also add beauty to your landscape while providing delicious produce.

 Which perennial plants provide both beauty and food?